venkataraokadari/conversational-agent-application-starter-kit/README.md

 ## Application Starter Kit
-An Application Starter Kit(ASK) is a multi-service sample app built to demonstrate common industry 'patterns' and best practices around Watson services.
+An Application Starter Kit (ASK) is a multi-service sample app built to demonstrate common industry 'patterns' and best practices around Watson services.

-This sample application highlights one of the industry patterns called [Conversational Agent](#pattern-conversational-agent).
+This sample application highlights one of the industry patterns called a [Conversational Pattern](#conversational-pattern).

-## Conversational Agent
+## Conversational Pattern

 First, make sure you read the [Reference Information](#reference-information) to understand the services involved in this pattern.

-The image below shows a flow diagram for a Conversation Agent using the Natural Language Classifier and the Dialog service.
+The image below shows a flow diagram for a Conversation Pattern using the Natural Language Classifier and the Dialog service.
 <p align="center">
   <img src="docs/demo_architecture.png"/>
 </p>